-University of Edinburgh, School of History, Classics and Archaeology
+HEI The University of Edinburgh, School of History, Classics and Archaeology.

 Can we hear race?
 Does music shape our understanding of cultures different from our own?
 In what ways have historical soundscapes been manipulated to assert imperial and racial power disparities?
 My PhD project explores these broad questions by examining British interactions with Chinese music in the late nineteenth and early twentieth centuries.

 Following the cessation of the Second Opium War (1856 – 1860), Britain’s imperial presence in China drastically increased.
 As a result, British missionaries, diplomats, and travellers were granted increased freedom to enter the vast country beyond China’s coastal treaty ports.
 This, coupled with the growing Chinese diaspora who began emigrating en masse around the world in this period, meant that the late nineteenth century offered more opportunities than ever before for British listeners to hear Chinese music.